Health-RI/metadata-automation/README.md

 **Imports**:

 The generated SeMPyRO Pydantic classes are in the form of Python code, for which imports should be defined.
-This can be done in `./inputs/sempyro/imports.py`.
+This can be done in `./inputs/sempyro/imports.yaml`.
 These imports are linked to the classes using the list of dictionaries `link_dicts` in `gen_sempyro.py`.

 #### Outputs:
 This generator script produces Python files in the path `output_path` in each of the dictionaries in `link_dicts`.

+## Future work

+### SeMPyro inheritance
+The generated SeMPyRO classes currently present all properties that are defined in the Excel file, without dealing with inheritance from superclasses.
+The properties of the newly generated classes should be removed if they already exist in a superclass, given that they have identical names and behaviour.

+### Command line interface
+Currently the submiting input files is done through changing variables in the scripts.
+This is not user friendly and should be changed into a CLI.

+### Reducing manual work
+For example in `gen_sempyro.py` it is currently required to specify an input path, an imports text and an output path per class, while they follow a specific structure.
+This can be simplified, resulting in less manual work.